bradeneast/bradeneast.com/posts/_blog/staggering animations - css vs javascript.md

     <div class="example-circle"></div>
 </div>

-Despite being almost in sync, the slight variation between each element makes their movement much more interesting and appealing.
+Despite being almost in sync, the slight variation between each element in the second example makes their movement much more interesting and appealing.

-Hopefully this illustrates why we'd want to use staggered motion in our designs, but what's the best way to do that?
+Hopefully this illustrates why we'd want to use staggered motion in our designs, but what's the best way to code it?
 There are a few options at our disposal, so we'll look at the pros and cons of each.
 - Pure CSS
 - SCSS `for` loop
 - Javascript `forEach` method

 #### The Pure CSS Approach
 ```css
 .stagger-child-transitions>:nth-child(2) { transition-delay: .1s }
 .stagger-child-transitions>:nth-child(3) { transition-delay: .2s }